 The Cow Festival or Gai Puja & Laxmi Puja

-Day Three of the Tihar festival in Nepal is when things really kick off.
+Day Three of the week long Tihar festival in Nepal is comes the day after the festival of dogs when things really kick off.
 It’s a day of multiple celebrations.

 It’s important to note that this is when traditions differ slightly.
 Hindus and Newar sometimes celebrate the cow festival on different days.
 The ox is often mixed up in all this and confusion abounds.